benyap/firestore-backfire/README.md

 As an alternative, these options can also be provided through a [configuration file](#configuration-file) or as environment variables.
-Note that CLI options will always take precendence over environment variables.
+Note that CLI options will always take precedence over environment variables.

 - `GOOGLE_CLOUD_PROJECT` can be used to provide `project`
 - `GOOGLE_APPLICATION_CREDENTIALS` can be used to provide `keyFile`